maiska/qubes-doc.rtd/user/templates/windows/qubes-windows-tools-4-0.rst

    :align: center
    :header-rows: 1

-   * - Co mponent
+   * - Component
-     - Se tting
+     - Setting
      - Type
      - Description
      - Default value
    * - qga
-     - Dis ableC ursor
+     - DisableCursor
      - DWORD
      - Disable cursor in the VM.
 Useful for integration with Qubes desktop so you don’t see two cursors.
 Can be disabled if you plan to use the VM through a remote desktop connection of some sort.
 Needs gui agent restart to apply change (locking OS/logoff should be enough since qga is restarted on desktop change).
      - 1